 They believe that everyone living with cancer should have a local place to go to get the support they need when they need it.
 Their mission is to help local people living in Hampshire with cancer by offering emotional, physical and practical support at their dedicated Support Centres.

-Become a corporate partner, join our 250 Club or donate to Wessex Cancer Trust.
+Become a corporate partner or donate to Wessex Cancer Trust.